 Before I left the Swedish Armed Forces in 2016, I was perhaps not known for sitting on my hands, staying within my lane, and prioritising form over function.
 My time as a project manager at a company in an expansive sector has contributed strongly to my attitude towards how I can drive things forward and take ownership of the challenges in front of me.

 Just as our Supreme Commander (Överbefälhavare) emphasises time and again, we carry a legacy of near-institutionalised timidity and restraint in our relationship with our own regulations, and culture can often trump doctrine.
-We need to recast our culture in the face of the challenges before us.
+We need to reshape our culture in the face of the challenges ahead of us.

-The two greatest lessons I brought back with me from civilian life are: to solve my own and the organisation's problems where I encounter them and can do something about them — just as in the civilian world — and to act in a cost-effective manner, primarily in relation to time.
-These have become success factors in my work.
+The two greatest lessons I brought back with me from civilian life are: to solve my own and the organisation's problems where I encounter them and can actually do something about them, and to act in a cost-effective manner, primarily in relation to time.
+These have become key success factors in my work.

-This may sound banal, but as recently as two years ago I was sitting with representatives from another branch of service who found it very difficult to grasp that we in the Home Guard had created training materials simply because we had identified a need and there was demand for them.
+This may sound banal, but as recently as two years ago I sat with representatives from another branch of service who found it very difficult to grasp that we in the Home Guard had created training material simply because we had identified a need and it was in demand.
 Who had ordered it?
 Can you really just do things without it being specified in the operational mandate?

-It has been a strength to be able to point to what time costs — both in financial terms, but also in terms of what that same time could otherwise be devoted to.
+It has been a strength to be able to point to what time costs, both in financial terms and in terms of what that same time could otherwise be spent on.

 If, for example, we use system X instead of system Y, which creates an initial cost in time and money related to implementation, we can then recoup that through saved training time, preparation, and follow-up work for instructors.

-Time that we can either use for other training or simply save altogether.
+Time we can either use for other training or simply save.
 This has been particularly important given the Home Guard's contracted personnel.

-Equally important is creating the conditions for personnel to partly absorb training at home, so that they can then be present on-site for a shorter period.
+Equally important is creating conditions for personnel to partly absorb training at home, so that they then need to be present for a shorter period of time.

-What does your new role as Head of the Innovation Department within the Swedish Home Guard entail in practice?
+What does your new role as Head of the Innovation Department within the Swedish Home Guard mean in practice?

 The Innovation Department is one of the pillars of the Home Guard's Experiment Office (HeX).
 The Innovation Department is the part of HeX where the lion's share of the practical work takes place.
 In practice, I lead a number of different teams of contracted personnel working on various projects across several areas.